alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       If you want to try keyframing additional variables that are not exposed by default, you'll need to mark them as exposed.
 Open UDS in the blueprint editor, find the variable in the My Blueprint panel, and check Expose to Cinematics on its variable details.

-      Any variables you expose manually like that will probably not update with the keyframe at runtime, but you could try calling the Static Properties function every frame of the animation, and that should work to force values to update.
+      Any variables you expose manually like that will probably not update with the keyframe at runtime, but you could try calling the relevant Static Properties function every frame of the animation, and that should work to force values to update.

       For tips about animating weather, see the section about sequencer in the Weather section of the readme.